 —Shelli Johnson, life coach, consultant, speaker, writer, entrepreneur, and adventure guide, creator of HaveMediaWillTravel.com and YourEpicLife.com

-Michael Lanza is an award-winning author, outdoor writer and photographer, Northwest Editor of Backpacker Magazine, and blogger at his own site, The Big Outside, and at The Huffington Post.
+Michael Lanza is an award-winning author, outdoor writer and photographer, Northwest Editor of Backpacker Magazine, and blogger at his own site, The Big Outside.
 As a speaker, he delivers keynote addresses and leads workshops, employing a combination of compelling, humorous storytelling, deep knowledge of subject matter, and powerful photographs.

 Michael is happy to customize the length and focus of any of his programs to a sponsoring organization’s needs, ranging from 20 to 90 minutes.
 Any of these programs is well suited to being followed by a small-group discussion, workshop, and/or Q&A session.
 He prices his program accordingly, and when possible, likes to make time for a book signing.